jrodl3r/jrod.io/STRATEGY.md

 ###Work

 ######Target
 As a UI/UX consultant for _Target_, I was part of a small team that launched the _1,000 Likes_ and _Microgifting_ campaigns.
-My responsibilities included front-end development and visual aesthetics.
+My contributions included JavaScript and CSS development.

 ######GE
 While consulting at _HUGE Inc_ as a UI/UX engineer, I led an operation to build out a UI framework for _GE Capital_, which included a distilled set of interface templates, modules and components.